CLARIAH/clariah-plus/requirements/software-metadata-requirements.md

 or *"library"* from the `description` property of the metadata, and convert it to a more formal representation, effectively providing a quick shortcut to expressing interface type.

-The `targetProduct` property is used to tie software source code to specific instantiations of the software that are the the product of the source code, in some fashion.
+The `targetProduct` property is used to tie software source code to specific instantiations of the software that are the product of the source code, in some fashion.
 The following example illustrates three types of target products which are provided by the source code whose metadata is being described: